-Kathmandu to Lhasa Overland Budget Tour without Everest Basecamp is a 8 days 7 nights tours from Kyirong Border to Lhasa.
-Kyirong Border is opened for operation only since August 2017, Zhangmu Border remained closed after Nepal earthquake in April 2015.
+Kathmandu to Lhasa Overland Budget Tour without Everest Basecamp is a 8 days 7 nights tour from Kyirong Border to Lhasa.
+Kyirong Border was only opened for operation in August 2017.
+The Zhangmu Border has remained closed after the Nepal earthquake in April 2015.

-It is the most budget but a nice way to travel to Tibet from Nepal on the scenic road.
+This is a budget friendly yet enjoyable way to travel to Tibet from Nepal via scenic road.

-The beutiful scenery on the road can’t describe with words.
-You will see the Mt Everest from far while crossing the Gyatsola Pass (5200m), you will drive through Gyatchu La (5220m), the highest Pass en route to Lhasa.
+The beautiful scenery on the road cannot be described with words.
+You will see Mt Everest from afar while crossing the Gyatsola Pass (5200m), you will drive through Gyatchu La (5220m), the highest Pass en route to Lhasa.

-This is a journey that you must have once in your lifetime.
+This is a journey that you must experience once in your lifetime.

 Highlight: First sight of Mt Everest and crossing the highest pass – Gyatsola (5200m)